-In 2019, SRS provided three auditors that participated in the DOECAP audit of one commercial TSDF.
-A review of the final audit report of the commercial TSDF indicated that there were no significant findings that would cause SRS waste generators to discontinue using the commercial TSDF.
+In 2020, SRS provided three auditors that participated in one onsite DOECAP audit of a commercial TSDF and one auditor for virtual audits of two other commercial TSDFs.
+A review of the final audit reports of each TSDF indicated that there were no significant findings that would cause SRS waste generators to discontinue using the commercial TSDFs.